PA Lottery Mega Millions Players Reminded to Check Tickets

 How to Play Mega Millions: Mega Millions tickets cost $1 per play.
 Players pick five numbers from 1 to 75 and one number from 1 to 15 (the Mega Ball).
 Players may select their own numbers using a Mega Millions playslip or they may opt for computer-selected quick picks.

 For an extra $1 per play, players can add the Megaplier®.
 Prior to the Mega Millions drawing, the Megaplier number – ranging from two to five – is randomly selected.
 The Megaplier applies to non-jackpot prizes.

 Mega Millions tickets are sold in 43 states, Washington, D.C. and the U.S. Virgin Islands.
-Tickets are sold until 9:59 p.m. on drawing nights, Tuesdays and Fridays.
+In Pennsylvania, tickets are available for sale until 9:59 p.m. on drawing nights, Tuesday and Friday.

 About the Pennsylvania Lottery: The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 Since its inception in 1971, the Pennsylvania Lottery has contributed nearly $23.7 billion to programs that include property tax and rent rebates; free transit and reduced-fare shared rides; the low-cost prescription drug programs PACE and PACENET; long-term living services; and the 52 Area Agencies on Aging, including full- and part-time senior centers throughout the state.

-The Pennsylvania Lottery reminds players to check every ticket, every time.
+The Pennsylvania Lottery reminds its players to play responsibly and check every ticket, every time.
 Players must be 18 or older.
-Please play responsibly.
-For help with a gambling problem, call 1-800-848-1880.

 For drawings results, winning numbers, winners’ stories and to subscribe to the Lottery’s RSS news feed, visit www.palottery.com.
-Like us on Facebook at www.facebook.com/palottery or follow us at www.twitter.com/palottery.
+Also log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.